kkpkishan/firecrawl-fastapi-scraper/BEDROCK_ACCESS_ISSUE.md

 - Bedrock extractions: > 0
 - Structured data with exam dates and titles
 - `normalized_data` field populated in database

+## Recommendation

+**You MUST use Anthropic Claude models for structured data extraction.**

+Amazon Titan models are NOT suitable because:
+- They cannot follow complex JSON schema instructions
+- They refuse to extract data when the task is complex
+- They return generic error messages instead of structured data

+**Required Action:**
+1. Request access to **Anthropic Claude 3 Haiku** in AWS Bedrock console
+2. Wait for approval (usually instant)
+3. Keep the model configured as: `BEDROCK_MODEL_ID=anthropic.claude-3-haiku-20240307-v1:0`

 ## Alternative: Use Different Model